Samira786/School_District_Analysis/README.md

 2. How is the school summary affected?

 The averages and percentages varied for Thomas High School.
+The percent averages for reading, math and overall was affected.<br />
+The affect was the following: Thomas Highschool scores varied in math, reading and overall passing %. <br />
+PyCitySchools - 93% Math, 97% Reading, 91% Overall<br />
+PyCitySchools_Challenge - 67% Math, 70% Reading, 65% Overall<br />

 PyCitySchools